code-desc/CoDesc/README.md

   ```bash
  python Dataset_Preparation/Preprocess_NCS.py
  ```
+ To train and create tokenized files using bpe, use the following command.
+ ```bash
+ python Tokenizer/huggingface_bpe.py
+ ```

 # Tokenizer
 The tokenizers for source codes and natural language descriptions are given in the `Tokenizer/` directory.
 To use the tokenizers in python, `code_filter` and `nl_filter` functions will have to be imported from `Tokenizer/CodePreprocess_final.py` and `Tokenizer/NLPreprocess_final.py`.
 Moreover, two json files named `code_filter_flag.json` and `nl_filter_flag.json` containing the options to preprocess code and description data will have to be present in the working directory.
 These two files must follow the formats given the `Tokenizer/` folder.
 These flag options are also briefly described in the above mentioned json files.

-To train and create tokenized files using bpe, use the following command.
- ```bash
- python Tokenizer/huggingface_bpe.py
- ```
+The code for bpe tokenization is given at `Tokenizer/huggingface_bpe.py`.